Bridport: Geography

-The geology of Bridport comprises rocks formed in the Pliensbachian, Toarcian, Aalenian, Bajocian, Bathonian and Callovian ages of the Jurassic Period, overlain by superficial Quaternary deposits of alluvium alongside the rivers.
+The geology of Bridport comprises rocks formed in the Pliensbachian, Toarcian, Aalenian, Bajocian, Bathonian and Callovian ages of the Jurassic period, overlain by superficial Quaternary deposits of alluvium alongside the rivers.
 There are several faults in the area, including the Mangerton Fault, which is aligned SSW-NNE and runs from West Bay up the valleys of the River Brit and Mangerton River.
 This intersects with several E-W faults, including three in the lower Brit Valley, between Bothenhampton and West Bay, that run east, and two, north of the town centre, that run west.
 The land beneath the town centre and to the west and southwest (around the neighbourhood of Skilling) is mostly Eype Clay, a micaceous mudstone, though slightly younger Down Cliff Sand crowns the hill at Watton Cross.
 The hills immediately north of the town are formed from Bridport Sand, with Allington Hill and Watton Hill having small caps of Inferior Oolite.
 North of the hills, moving away from the town's built-up area, undifferentiated Down Cliff Sand and Thorncombe Sand is separated from the Bridport Sand of the hills in most places by a band of Beacon Limestone.
 The hills east of the town, around Walditch and Loders, are also mostly of Bridport Sand capped by Inferior Oolite, with the Beacon Limestone outcropping near their base and the undifferentiated sands closer to the town.
 To the south east however, the faults running east from the lower Brit Valley are associated with a change to slightly younger material, mostly calcareous mudstones and sandstones (Fuller's Earth, Frome Clay and Forest Marble), with small outcrops of Cornbrash limestone and Kellaways Formation to the south of Bothenhampton parish church.

 The coast at Bridport is part of the Jurassic Coast, a World Heritage Site that covers a continuous 96 mi of coastline in Dorset and neighbouring east Devon.
 Chesil beach starts at Portland and ends at West Bay.
 The east pier of West Bay is at the east end of Chesil beach.
 All of the town is also within the Dorset National Landscape area, a protected landscape designation of national significance.
-The town's most notable landmark is the conical Colmers Hill, its distinctive shape and small clump of summit trees being very noticeable from West Street.
+The town's most notable landmark is the conical Colmer's Hill, its distinctive shape and small clump of summit trees being very noticeable from West Street.

 Bridport is a Met Office coastal weather observation point.

 Demography

-In the 2011 census the population of the built-up area of Bridport was 13,568.
-The 2012 mid-year estimate of the population of Bridport's built-up area is 14,697.